 Continue to monitor recent federal changes to the US Patent system, adequately protecting the intellectual property of start-up companies while continuing to make the process more streamlined.

-I was in Washington with our legislative liaison, Bill Byers, and we made a full day of it.
+I was in Washington with our legislative liaison, Bill Byers, Principal at Byers, Minton and Associates, and we made a full day of it.
 In addition to testifying, we met with Senator Brown’s office, Congressmen Steve Stivers and Pat Tiberi, as well with others from the legislature.

 It’s good that there’s a Joint Committee collecting a lot of information on ways to grow the economy and that they recognize the impact that startups are having on Central Ohio.
 We’ve been asked to continue the dialogue.